Benny Elias: Post retirement career

 Following his retirement, Elias graduated from the University of Western Sydney and became a successful businessman as one of Australia's retail mobile phone sales pioneers and began rugby league radio commentary in Sydney.
 Elias also became the rugby league pundit for now defunct SBS Television 7pm weeknight sports program in the mid-2000s.

 During his playing days, Elias was regularly interviewed.
 Rugby league journalist Roy Masters referred to Elias as the cliché king for his love, and occasionally incorrect use of, clichés and metaphors.

 Elias is currently a member of the Wests Tigers Board along with former teammate Paul Sironen.
 He is also a member of the advisory board of the Perth Glory FC.

 He has two children and lives in Sydney, Australia.

 Elias has been involved in the controversial development of the Balmain Leagues Club site, owning a 50 per cent stake in the company behind the development while urging club members to support the proposal.

+Hall of Fame

+In August 2024, the National Rugby League announced that Elias was an inductee into the National Rugby League Hall of Fame.
+Elias, who was ascribed Hall of Fame number 118, was amongst eleven male players in the 2024 Class.